kurtosis-tech/kurtosis/docs/docs/cli-reference/web.md

 ---
-title: web
+title: web(beta)
-sidebar_label: web
+sidebar_label: web(beta)
 slug: /web
 ---

-The following command can be used to open the Kurtosis Web UI
+The following command can be used to open the Kurtosis Web UI.
+This feature is currently in beta.

 ```bash
 kurtosis web